duck7000/Discogs/README.md

 =======

 PHP library for retrieving CD information from Discogs.<br>
-Retrieve most of the information you can see on Discogs.<br>
+Retrieve most of the information you can see on Discogs page of specific CD.<br>
-Search for titles on Discogs by barcode, cd code or artist, album etc.<br>
+Search for titles on Discogs by barcode, cd code, artist, album etc.<br>
 Get front poster image url.<br>
 Search is default for CD.<br>
 For each title found by search there are these methods available:<br>